greg-raven/Department-21/_posts/2016-10-03-dementia-test.md

 Without going back to review, how old is the bus driver?

 Answer: Oh, for crying out loud!
-Don’t you remember your own age?!?!
-It was YOU driving the bus!
+Don’t you remember your own age?
+It was *you* driving the bus!

-PS: 95% of people fail most of the questions!
+P.S.: 95% of people fail most of the questions!